dmhuehol/SAI-ESM/README.md

 *    "run_" runs scripts from the job scheduler on NCAR's Casper and Cheyenne

 ## Sources and Credit
 Unless specified otherwise, all code and documentation was written by [Daniel Hueholt](https://www.hueholt.earth) as a Graduate Research Assistant advised by Prof. [Elizabeth Barnes](https://barnes.atmos.colostate.edu/) and Prof. [James Hurrell](https://sites.google.com/rams.colostate.edu/hurrellgroup/home) at [Colorado State University](https://www.colostate.edu/).

+This work was supported by the LAD Climate Fund, DARPA (grant no. HR00112290071), and the National Science Foundation Graduate Research Fellowship Program.

 * Code in this project is licensed under the Open Software License 3.0, included with this repository as LICENSE.txt
 * Figures and text associated with this project are licensed under Creative Commons Attribution Share Alike 4.0 International